Test in a live environment

 The Files app is a pre-installed app on iOS devices.
 As the name shows, it was initially intended to be a file organization tool.
 But, it also has various other features, one of which is to allow you to edit PDFs.
 You will not need to install a third-party app, and the editing process follows straightforward steps.

 Open the PDF you wish to edit inside the Files app on your iPhone.
-Go to the Files app, which comes already installed on iPhones, here you can find the PDF, and faucet it open.
+Go to the Files app, which comes already installed on iPhones, where you can find the PDF and open it.
 Incidentally, you can store any PDF obtained through your iPhone inside the Files app.

 In the Files app on iPhone, you can draw lines and highlight text in different colors in your PDF.
 There is also a ruler that you can use to draw straight lines and measurements.
 Here's how to draw and highlight in your PDF: